Hammerhead8/Filters/README.md

 * Ability to cascade filters
 * Ability to build as a shared library

+# Compilation, Installation, and Removal
+The library can be built from source using the following commands:
+1. `./configure` to configure the package for your system
+2. `make` to compile the package
+3. `make install` to install the package

+To remove the library, use `make uninstall`.

 # Usage
 The classes for the available filter types are as follows:
 * ButterworthLP